• ECTS

 Description

-Non-parametric methods are important in many statistical applications because they allow to get away from classical approaches which require the specification of valid statistical models.
-However, establishing the validity of such a model is a complex undertaking.
+Non-parametric methods are important in many statistical applications, as they allow us to move away from conventional approaches that require the specification of valid statistical models.
+Establishing the validity of such a model is a complex undertaking.

-Non-parametric methods circumvent this problem by using the transformation of data into ranks and by conditioning on certain quantities derived from the observed configuration of these ranks.
-The statistics thus constructed are independent of the distribution of the raw data, which allows the construction of statistical inference procedures free of the model underlying the data.
+Non-parametric methods circumvent this problem by transforming data into ranks and conditioning on certain quantities derived from the observed configuration of these ranks.
+The statistics thus constructed are independent of the distribution of the raw data, enabling the construction of statistical inference procedures free from the model underlying the data.
 Moreover, the loss of statistical efficiency is minimal.

 This course is a fairly comprehensive presentation of non-parametric methods.
-It builds on a first course on parametric inferential methods by adapting and developing the theory of several advanced concepts such as conditional testing, comparative power of tests (efficiency measures), and the notion of "effect size".
-It emphasizes the practical application of these methodologies by providing an overview of the main R commands and their uses.
+It follows on from a first introductory course on parametric inferential methods, adapting and developing the theory of several advanced concepts such as conditional testing, comparative power of tests (efficiency measures) and the notion of "effect size".
+It focuses on the practical application of these methodologies, with an overview of the main R commands and their uses.

 Read more